logo

 The Cat D11 dozer, often costing over $2 million new, is among the priciest bulldozers due to its size and mining applications.

 Yes.
-While cranes like the Liebherr LR 13000 reach $12 million, TBMs often exceed $50 million.
+While cranes like the Liebherr LR 13000 reach $12 million, TBMs often exceed $50 million, though still far below the Bagger 293's roughly $100 million price.

 A Cat 320D or Kobelco SK350LC-10 medium excavator can cost between $200,000 and $350,000 depending on condition.